Epidemiology of obesity: Iran

 In Iran the prevalence of obesity was 26.3% in 2008.
 Prevalence of obesity was more among women (39.5%) than men (14.5%).

 Japan

 Using the WHO criteria Japan has the lowest rate of obesity among the OECD member countries at 3.2%.
 However, as Asian populations are particularly susceptible to the health risks of excess adipose tissue, the Japanese have redefined obesity as any BMI greater than 25.
 Using this cut off value the prevalence of obesity in Japan would be 20%, a threefold increase from 1962 to 2002.
 A 2008 report stated that 28.6% of men and 20.6% of women in Japan were considered to be obese.

 Pakistan

 Changing lifestyles, owing to urbanisation, as well as diet issues are the main reasons for obesity in Pakistan.
 According to a recent study, approximately one out of four Pakistani adults (or 22.2% of individuals) are classified as obese.

+Qatar

+According to WHO data from 2022, Qatar has the highest rate of obesity (43.1%) of any country in Asia.